SUSE/suse-at-home/deployments/Pi-hole/README.md

 ## Deploying Pi-hole

-In this lab, we are going to Deploy Ph-hole
+In this lab, we are going to deploy Pi-hole

 ## Prerequisites:
  - running Rancher Server